fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Pornography is not evil because it shows you too much;
+but because it shows you too little.

 There are three kinds of fun in computer games:
 * fun for the player
 * fun for the designer